This article compares the difference between the use of epoll and Windows I/O Completion Port (hereby IOCP).

 A networked server typically operates with connection objects which contain the socket descriptor as well as other linked data such as buffers.
 Typically those objects are destroyed when the relevant socket is closed.
 There are, however, certain limitations when using IOCP.

-IOCP relies on queuing the ReadFile and WriteFile operations, which may complete sometime in future.
+IOCP works by queuing the ReadFile and WriteFile operations, which will complete later.
 Both read and write operate on buffers, and require the buffers passed to them to be left intact until the operation completes.
 More, you are not allowed to touch the data in those buffers.
 This places several important restrictions:

 - You cannot use a local (stack-allocated) buffer to read the data into, or send the data from , because the buffer must be valid until the operation completes, which typically happens after you leave the function and thus invalidate the buffer pointers;